fps697608/AWS-ECS-Workshop/README.md

 	  :wq!

 * Build the Docker image from *Dockerfile*.
-  >Note: the “hello-world” is the docker image name.
+  >Note: "my_web_server" is the docker image name and "./" means the Dockerfile can be found in current directory.

-	  docker build -t hello-world .
+	  docker build -t my_web_server ./

 * List docker images to verify whether the image was created correctly.
-We should be able to see there is a image called **_hello-world_**.
+We should be able to see there is an image called **_my_web_server_**.

 	  docker image ls